MichMATYCwebsite/MichMATYC/content/announcements/2019/teaching-excellence-award-2019.md

 title = "Nominate a Colleague for the Teaching Excellence Award!"

 +++
-As we near the end of the academic year, it is time to nominate a colleague who is a current member of MichMATYC for the Teaching Excellence Award.

 The award was established to recognize the high quality of instruction occurring at Michigan’s two-year colleges.
 The selection criteria include instructional effectiveness and support of students, professional involvement and professional development activities, interaction with colleagues and service to department and college.